 The homeowner is most likely to delay gratification with the promise of a better lawn.
 Getting out of mowing the lawn and improving the lawn is a win/win for the homeowner.

-The least likely to delay gratification is the professional.
-The professional knows that a level lawn looks best, and an uneven lawn will not.
-And they want the recognition and possible more work from neighbors who see their “good” work.
-To raise the mower to the sustainable heights, will mean they lawn will be uneven and reflect poorly on their work.
+The least likely to delay gratification is the professional - the mow guy.
+The professional knows that a level lawn looks best.
+They want the recognition of a good-looking lawn and the work from neighbors who see their “good” work.
+Raising the mower to sustainable heights will mean the lawn will be uneven and reflect poorly on their work.

-The solution is to set a measurable standard of the professional's work and avoid terms like “attractive” or “best appearance”.
+Set a measurable standard.
 Here is a suggested standard: After mowing, the tallest part of the lawn must be 4” tall as measured from the soil surface to the tip of the leaf.
-You can reassure your mow guy this is what you want, and you understand that his may not be the best look after mowing.
-If the mow guy persists on mowing too low, refuse to pay for any mowing that does not achieve this minimum standard.
+You can reassure your mow guy this is what you want, and you understand that this may not be the best look after mowing.
+If the mow guy persists in mowing too low, refuse to pay for any mowing that does not achieve this minimum standard.
 Most professionals will quickly raise the mower to be paid.